turing-machines/BMC-Firmware/README.md

-Start the devcontainer, after the workspace is up and running you can start your development or build the firmware using either the scripts from the script directory or the provided `git` aliasses.
+Start the devcontainer, after the workspace is up and running you can start your development or build the firmware using either the scripts from the script directory or the provided `git` aliases.
 Because Linux and Windows have a case-sensitive filesystem the build can actually take place on the host filesystem through the devcontainer mounted repository host directory.

 The workspace directory `/work` in the devcontainer is the repository directory on the host.